volatiletech/authboss/README.md

 To get started with Authboss in the simplest way, is to simply create a Config, populate it with the things that are required, and start implementing [use cases](#use-cases).
-The use cases describe what's required to be able to be able to use a particular piece of functionality, or the best practice when implementing a piece of functionality.
+The use cases describe what's required to be able to use a particular piece of functionality, or the best practice when implementing a piece of functionality.
 Please note the [app requirements](#app-requirements) for your application as well [integration requirements](#integration-requirements) that follow.